Skip to main content

 Deforestation Risk is measured by considering three factors:

-1. Tree cover loss - The hectares of tree cover lost out of the total tree cover in the region where the ingredient is grown or raised.
-HowGood measures the five-year average tree coverage loss in a region and compares it to the baseline tree coverage extent for that region, measured in the year 2000.
+1. Agriculture driven tree cover loss.
+The hectares of tree cover lost due to commodity driven deforestation or shifting agriculture in the region where the ingredient is grown or raised.
+HowGood measures the ag-driven tree coverage loss in a region and compares it to the total agricultural area for that region, measured in the year 2022.
 Regions that do not naturally contain forests (ie. tundra or desert environments) will by default receive the maximum score.

-Tree coverage is defined as more than 30% tree canopy.
+Tree coverage is defined as more than 10% tree canopy.
+We consider the tree loss since December 30, 2020.
 Tree gain is not considered in our metric as primary forest can be lost and replaced with tree plantations.

-2. Ingredient Yield - The quantity grown of an ingredient, measured in tons per hectare.
+2. Ingredient Yield.
+Quantity grown of an ingredient, measured in tons per hectare.

 Key Data Sources